Actian DataExchange Product Information

 - DataExchange v4.0 was released in November 2010 and required Pervasive PSQL v11.
 It was discontinued by Pervasive Software on April 1, 2012.
 There was both a 32-bit and 64-bit implementation of this product, so you need to be sure about the bit level when you order.
 DataExchange v4 was ONLY available for Windows.

-- DataExchange v5.0 was released to add compatability with Pervasive PSQL Vx Server 11 as well as Pervasive PSQL v11.
+- DataExchange v5.0 was released to add compatability with Actian PSQL Vx Server 11 as well as Actian PSQL v11.
 This version offers a per-database licensing (instead of per user), and your license key works with either 32-bit or 64-bit server engines.
 DataExchange v5 is ONLY available for Windows.

-- DataExchange v5.1 is designed for Pervasive PSQL Vx Server 11 Service Pack 3, as well as Pervasive PSQL v11 Service Pack 3.
+- DataExchange v5.1 is designed for Actian PSQL Vx Server 11 Service Pack 3, as well as Actian PSQL v11 Service Pack 3.
 This new patch adds support for Windows 8 and Windows Server 2012, but it also removes the DataExchange Designer from the code, which could become an issue for some sites.

 If you are considering the use of DataExchange in your environment, check out these time-savers!